Glioblastoma and Other Primary Brain Cancers

 Experience with All Types of Brain Tumors

-Our brain tumor specialists treat approximately 3,800 patients each year; about 900 of these are new patients.
-We treat all types of brain tumors, including meningiomas and other benign brain tumors, and develop a personalized approach to each patient's care.
+Our brain tumor specialists treat approximately 6,900 people each year; about 900 of these are new patients.
+We treat all types of brain tumors, including malignant brain tumors, meningiomas, and other benign brain tumors.
+We take a personalized approach to each person’s care.

-Unlike at many other centers, you’ll speak to our brain cancer specialists first to determine which tests you need and decide the next steps for your care.
-Our nationally ranked cancer center has been designated a Comprehensive Cancer Center by the National Cancer Institute.
+Our brain cancer specialists will work with you to determine which tests you need and decide on next steps for your care.
+Our nationally ranked cancer center has been designated as a Comprehensive Cancer Center by the National Cancer Institute.
+This recognizes Duke’s high care standards and continuing research to prevent, diagnose, and treat cancer.

 Qualified Care Team

-Our board-certified brain tumor specialists -- medical, radiation, and surgical oncologists; experts in neurosurgery and neurology; radiologists; and pathologists -- as well as geneticists, specially trained nurse practitioners and physician assistants, nutritionists, and social workers meet regularly to discuss each individual case.
-They share their knowledge and offer coordinated and advanced surgical, medical, and follow-up care.
+Our board-certified brain tumor specialists -- medical, radiation, and surgical oncologists; experts in neurosurgeryneurology, and neuro-oncology; radiologists; pathologists; geneticists; specially trained nurse practitioners and physician assistants; neuropsychologists; nutritionists; and social workers -- meet regularly to discuss each person’s case.
+We share knowledge and coordinate advanced surgical, medical, and follow-up care.

-A nurse navigator will be your main point of contact throughout your treatment and recovery.
-They address any questions or concerns about your initial evaluation, surgical procedures, financial obligations, emotional needs, and dietary requirements.
+A dedicated nurse coordinator will be your main contact throughout your treatment and recovery.
+They can address any questions or concerns about your initial evaluation, surgical procedures, financial obligations, emotional needs, and dietary requirements.

 Support for You and Your Family